nsfabina/python-essentials/README.md

 ## Motivation

-This repository contains conda environment files to install essential tools for data science, geospatial analyses, best practices like documentation and testing, and mre.
+This repository contains conda environment files to install essential tools for data science, geospatial analyses, best practices like documentation and testing, and more.

 ## Usage